 The authors would like to thank Elies Gil-Fuster and Jens Eisert for helpful conversations and constructive feedback.
-RS is grateful for support from the Alexander von Humboldt Foundation, under the German Research Chair programme.
-This research was supported by the education and training program of the Quantum Information Research Support Center, funded through the National research foundation of Korea(NRF) by the Ministry of science and ICT(MSIT) of the Korean government(Nos.RS-2023-NR057243, RS-2024-00413957, RS-2024-00438415, RS-2023-NR076733, and RS-2024-00437191) and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (ITP-2025-RS-2020-II201606 and IITP-2025-RS-2024-00437191).
+R.S. is grateful for support from the Alexander von Humboldt Foundation, under the German Research Chair program.
+This research was supported by the education and training program of the Quantum Information Research Support Center, funded through the National Research Foundation of Korea (NRF) by the Ministry of Science and ICT (MSIT) of the Korean government (Grants No. RS-2023-NR057243, No. RS-2024-00413957, No. RS-2024-00438415, No. RS-2023-NR076733, No. RS-2025-25464492, and No. RS-2024-00437191), and by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (RS-2025-25464252, IITP-2025-RS-2020-II201606 and IITP-2025-RS-2024-00437191).